Allen-B1/tl-2/spec.md

-The `into` keyword can be used in the first field of a struct, which allows pointers to the struct to be automatically coerced into the pointer to the type of the `into` field.
+The `into` keyword can be used in the first field of a struct, which allows pointers to the struct to be automatically coerced into the pointer to the type of the `into` field, as described in the next section.

 ```rust
 type ColorA = struct {